 TRUTH: Although there are specialized Hospice facilities, there are many more choices including being at home with loved ones.
 Hospice provides care in specialized facilities, hospitals, nursing facilities, and individual homes.

-MYTH: Hospice is only for cancer patients.
+MYTH: Hospice is only for cancer patients or those extremely ill.

 TRUTH: Not anymore.
 When Hospice began, it is true that most patients had cancer, but Hospice has expanded to provide care for many conditions.
 Hospice care is available for those that have been diagnosed with a life-limiting condition with a prognosis of six months or less if their disease runs its normal course.
 Many diseases that are designated as end-stage qualify the patient for Hospice care.

 MYTH: You have to give up your primary doctor to be on hospice.

 TRUTH: Although many people choose to have the Hospice designated physician manage their care, the choice of which doctor to use as primary remains with the patient.
 Halo Hospice prefers that the primary care doctor remain involved as much as desired.
 The hospice team is eager to collaborate and work in conjunction with physicians, and other medical staff as needed.